๐Ÿฉน

 shared/pkg/remediation

-• TLS 1.2 floor + retry/backoff
+• โ€ขTLS 1.2 floor + retry/backoff

-• Body cap 256 KiB + panic recovery
+• โ€ขBody cap 256 KiB + panic recovery

-• APIBase honours self-hosted hostname
+• โ€ขAPIBase honours self-hosted hostname

-🌐CUSTOMER GIT
+๐ŸŒCUSTOMER GIT

 YOUR GitHub / GitLab

-github.com · github.<corp>.com/api/v3 · gitlab.<corp>.com/api/v4
+github.com ยท github.<corp>.com/api/v3 ยท gitlab.<corp>.com/api/v4

-Tier 3 — Agent-side full path (master agent applies in your cluster)
+Tier 3 โ€” Agent-side full path (Master agent applies in your cluster)

-The Master agent in your customer cluster runs the remediation engine locally.
-It scans Kubernetes for misconfigurations (e.g. missing default-deny NetworkPolicy), renders the patch, optionally applies it via kubectl / terraform, and audit-reports the outcome to SaaS through the existing SubmitRemediationOutcome gRPC.
-SaaS only ever sees the audit row — no patch bodies, no resource names, unless your operator chose to apply (in which case the audit log reflects what actually ran).
+The Master agent runs the remediation engine locally: it scans Kubernetes for misconfigurations (e.g. a missing default-deny NetworkPolicy), renders the patch, optionally applies it via kubectl / terraform, and audit-reports the outcome.
+SaaS sees only the audit row โ€” no patch bodies, no resource names โ€” unless your operator chose to apply, in which case the log reflects what actually ran.
+Mode and auto-apply are set at install.

 Customer K8s Cluster